-1. "Act" or "I.G.R.A." means the Indian Gaming Regulatory Act, 25 U.S.C. § 2701 et seq.

-2. "Bingo" means the game of chance (whether or not electronic, computer or other technological aids are used in connection therewith) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations; in which the holder of the card covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined; and in which the game is won by the first person covering a designated arrangement or pattern of numbers or designations on such cards.
-"Bingo" includes, if played at the same location, pull tabs, lotto, punch boards, tip jars, instant bingo and other games similar to bingo.

-3. "Class I Gaming" means social games played solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations.

-4. "Class II Gaming" means all forms of gaming which are defined as "Class II Gaming" in the Indian Gaming Regulatory Act, P.L.
-100-4977 (1988), codified at 25 U.S.C. §§ 2701-2721, and shall include, but not be limited to, the following forms of gaming: bingo, lotto, pull tabs, punch boards, instant bingo, tip jars and non-banking card games, when played in conformity with 25 U.S.C. § 2703(7).

-5. "Class III Gaming" means all forms of gaming that are not Class I Gaming or Class II Gaming, as defined in the Indian Gaming Regulatory Act, Pub.L.
-No. 100-497 (1988), codified at 25 U.S.C. §§ 2701-2721.
+- "Act" or "I.G.R.A" means the Indian Gaming Regulatory Act, 25 U.S.C. § 2701 et seq. - 2.
+"Bingo" means the game of chance (whether or not electronic, computer or other technological aids are used in connection therewith) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations when objects, similarly numbered or designated, are drawn or electronically determined; and in which the game is won by the first person covering a designated arrangement or pattern of numbers or designations such cards.
+"Bingo" includes, if played at the same location, pull tabs, lotto, punch boards, tip jars, instant bingo and other games similar to bingo. - 3.
+"Class I Gaming" means social games played solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations. - 4.
+"Class II Gaming" means all forms of gaming which are defined as "Class II Gaming" in the Indian Gaming Indian Regulatory Act, P.L.
+100-4977 (1988), codified at the U.S.C § 2701-2721, and shall include, but not be limited to, the following forms of gaming: bingo, lotto, pull tabs, punch boards, instant bingo, tip jars and non-banking card games, when played in conformity with 25 U.S.C. § 2703 (7). - 5.
+"Class III Gaming" means all forms of gaming that are not Class I Gaming or Class II Gaming, as defined in the Indian Gaming Regulatory Act, Pub.
+L. No. 100-497 (1988), codified at 25 U.S.C. § 2701-2721. - 6. " Compact " means the Compact or Compacts by and between the Fort McDermitt Paiute-Shoshone Indian Tribe and the States of

-6. "Compact" means the Compact or Compacts by and between the Fort Mojave Indian Tribe and the States of California, Arizona and/or Nevada, as applicable, setting forth an agreement for operation of Class II and/or Class III gaming on Fort Mojave Indian lands within the States of California, Arizona and Nevada respectively.
+Oregon and/or Nevada, as applicable, setting forth an agreement for operation of Class II and/or Class III gaming on Fort McDermitt Paiute-Shoshone Indian Lands within the States of Oregon and Nevada respectively.